babylonchain/babylon/x/zoneconcierge/README.md

 The [canonical chain storage](./keeper/canonical_chain_indexer.go) maintains the metadata of canonical IBC headers of a PoS blockchain.
 The key is the consumer chain's `ChainID` plus the height, and the value is a `IndexedHeader` object.
-`IndexedHeader` is a structure storing an IBC header's metadata.
+`IndexedHeader` is a structure storing IBC header's metadata.

 ```protobuf
 // IndexedHeader is the metadata of a CZ header